tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 validationScript    = OP_0 <A sig> <C sig> <redeemScript> OP_HASH160 <redeemScriptHash> OP_EQUAL
 ```

-When `validationScript` is executed all values are added to the execution stack in sequence.
+When `validationScript` is executed, all values are added to the execution stack in sequence.
 When opcode `OP_HASH160` is
-encountered the preceding value `<redeemScript>` is hashed and added to the stack and when opcode `OP_EQUAL` is
+encountered, the preceding value `<redeemScript>` is hashed and added to the stack; and when opcode `OP_EQUAL` is
-encountered the previous two values, hash of the `<redeemScript>` and `<redeemScriptHash>`, are compared and removed
+encountered, the previous two values, hash of the `<redeemScript>` and `<redeemScriptHash>`, are compared and removed
 from the stack if equal.
 The top of the stack then contains `<redeemScript>`, which is evaluated with the two entries on
 top of that, `<A sig>` and `<C sig>`.
 The last value in the stack, `OP_0`, is needed for a glitch in the `OP_CHECKMULTISIG`
-opcode implementation which makes it pop one more item than are available on the stack ([[1]], [[5]]).
+opcode implementation, which makes it pop one more item than those that are available on the stack ([[1]], [[5]]).

 *What is signed?*

-Partial signatures are created in the same sequence as the public keys are defined in `redeemScript`.
+Partial signatures are created in the same sequence in which the public keys are defined in `redeemScript`.
 A simplified
 serialized hexadecimal version of the transaction - consisting of the input transaction ID and UTXO index, amount to be
 paid, `scriptPubKey` and transaction locktime - is signed.
 Each consecutive partial signature includes a serialization
 of the previous partial signature with the simplified transaction data to be signed, creating multiple cross-references